-There are some women in the FT-She 100 where almost everything known about them is in the blog post.
-Viscountess Rhondda is at the other end of the spectrum: there is so much written about her and about Time and Tide and its role in Britain between the wars that this post is just a bouncing pebble skipping across an archival lake, touching down a few times on the surface but leaving the informational depths undisturbed.
+There are some women in the FT-She 100 where their entry contains almost everything known about them.
+Viscountess Rhondda sits at the other end of the spectrum: there is so much written about her and about Time and Tide and its role in Britain between the wars that this post is just a bouncing pebble skipping across an archival lake, touching down a few times on the surface but leaving the informational depths undisturbed.
 If you want to do some more exploring, Time and Tide celebrated its centenary last year and on this website you can read a special souvenir edition and find a host of other resources covering magazines and magazine writing between the wars.

 Common Cause 12/12/1919; International Woman Suffrage News November 1923

 Turning the Tide: The Life of Lady Rhondda by Angela V. John (2013)